fbpx

 Out of stock

 A Southern California native, Stephanie Inagaki received her Bachelor of Fine Arts in Sculpture from Boston University's College of Fine Arts and her Master of Fine Arts in Sculpture from the San Francisco Art Institute.
-After studying abroad in Italy and living in major cities around the United States, she has returned to her roots to establish herself as a multifaceted artist in Los Angeles.
+She is a multifaceted artist, also working as a metalsmith and owner of Miyu Decay Jewelry, living in Los Angeles.